-- Does management's process typically result in differences between the actuary's estimates and the recorded amounts, and if so, why? - How do management's estimates compare to a range of estimates that the actuary may develop? - Has due diligence been performed to identify the reserving effect, if any, of any significant recent changes in the company's operations (e.g., claims, underwriting, reinsurance)? - If such changes exist, what adjustments, if any, are made (by management and/or the actuary) to reflect the effect of the changes on the estimates of loss reserves?
+- Does management's process typically result in differences between the actuary's estimates and the recorded amounts, and, if so, why? - How do management's estimates compare to a range of estimates that may be developed by the actuary? - Has due diligence been performed to identify the potential impact, if any, on the loss reserve estimates of any significant recent changes in the company's operations (e.g., claims, underwriting, reinsurance)? - If such changes exist, what adjustments or other considerations are made (by management and/or the actuary) to reflect the potential impact of the changes on the estimates of loss reserves?